J. Jonah Jameson: Mayor of New York

 In a 2009 storyline, Jameson is elected the Mayor of New York City Spider-Man is in another dimension with the Fantastic Four, resulting in a month going by on Earth while they are only away for a few hours.
-In his new office, Jonah receives a visit from his estranged father, J. Jonah Jameson Sr., demanding that Jonah cease his vendetta against Spider-Man - the reasons being Spider-Man's many heroic deeds and the fact that the Avengers and even Captain America had accepted Spider-Man.
+In his new office, Jonah receives a visit from his estranged father, J. Jonah Jameson Sr., demanding that Jonah cease his vendetta against Spider-Man — the reasons being Spider-Man's many heroic deeds and the fact that the Avengers and even Captain America had accepted Spider-Man.
 Spider-Man then enters the mayor's office (hoping to establish a truce with Jameson) only for Jonah to announce that he has assembled an "Anti-Spider Squad" to capture Spider-Man.
-Spider-Man responds by taking his superhero work into overdrive, committing heroic deeds all over the city simply to enrage Jameson.
+Spider-Man responds by increasing his superhero work, committing heroic deeds all over the city simply to enrage Jameson.
 Jameson responds by putting his squad on double-shifts, severely straining the city council's budget.

+Dark Reign

-In the "Dark Reign" storyline, with Norman's rise to power, Dark Avengers member Spider-Man (really Mac Gargan) seeks to get revenge on Jameson.
-When Jameson arrived at his home, he was shocked to find a dead stripper on his bed.
+In the "Dark Reign" storyline, with Norman's rise to power, Dark Avengers member Spider-Man (really Mac Gargan) seeks revenge on Jameson.
+When Jameson arrives home, he finds a dead stripper on his bed.
 When Gargan starts a gang war, Jameson goes to Osborn to help and is given "Spider-Man".
 He later discovers this Spider-Man has caused the gang war and tries to confront Norman, though Spider-Man's name is cleared when he appears to save the Big Apple Festival from Bullseye, Daken, and the gangs involved.
 Jameson's popularity jumps from having worked with Spider-Man to solve the problem, though he does not realize during the course of the events that he is dealing with a different Spider-Man.

 Jameson also eventually learns that his father is marrying May Parker, something he personally does not like.
 But, he begrudgingly accepts it in the end.
 He even offers to pay for their ceremony out of his own pocket, and preside over it.
 The marriage also technically makes him Peter Parker's brother/cousin, something he very clearly dislikes.